TiHKAL · info

 TiHKAL (the book) contains detailed reports on 55 substances and perhaps a hundred more are touched on.
 Still other tryptamines not discussed in the book are known or are suspected to have psychedelic potential.
 TiHKAL · info is my attempt to map out the terrain.

-All tryptamines on this website are drawn with the ring locants arranged counterclockwise starting at the (indole) nitrogen, shown at left.
-This is the standard numbering for tryptamines, and the order used in TiHKAL.
+All tryptamines on this website are drawn with the ring locants arranged counterclockwise starting at the (indole) nitrogen, drawn at left.
+This is the standard numbering for tryptamines, and the order used in TiHKAL

 trypt-amine\'trip-ta-,mēn\ n. [tryptophan fr. tryptic, fr. trypsin, fr.
 Gk. tryein, to wear down (from its occurence in pancreatic juice as a proteolytic enzyme) + amine fr.
 NL ammonia] 1: A naturally occurring compound found in both the animal and plant kingdoms.
 It is an endogenous component of the human brain.
 2: Any of a series of compounds containing the tryptamine skeleton, and modified by chemical constituents at appropriate positions in the molecule.